PvlSport/Dex/README.md

 # 🏗 scaffold-eth | 🏰 BuidlGuidl

+TODO : - Set to 4 decimals liquidity
+       - Update reserves when swapig so the curve is udate
+       - Tests

 Trying to do it from "scratch" at least from challenge 3 :p

 ## 🚩 **Challenge 4: Minimum Viable Exchange**